ora0600/confluent-ksqldb-hands-on-workshop/labs/03_usecase_finserv_3-ccloud.md

 # Fiancial services case: Stocktrades data (steps for Confluent Cloud)

-In this lab we will create Stocktrades data snd summarize it grouped by the user.
+In this lab we will create Stocktrades data and summarize it grouped by the user.

 ## Create a stream
 In the Confluent Cloud environment, the required topic is already created.